PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Geometry collection
-A GeometryCollection has a \lstinline!geometries! which contains an array of geometry objects as described above, which can also be empty.
+A GeometryCollection has a property \lstinline!geometries! which contains an array of geometry objects as described above, which can also be empty.
 GeometryCollections can be used to describe geometry not possible with the normal geometry types, like polygons that consist of multiple exterior rings.

 #### Feature object